Nishant-Nagururu/The-Face-Of-Parkinsons-Disease/README.md

 ## Important Note on Disk Space Requirements 💾

-The complete dataset, including all video segments, target face images, and metadata, occupies approximately **100 GB**.
+The complete dataset, including all video segments, target face images, and metadata, will occupy approximately **100 GB** when it is released.
 We recommend using a high-performance computing (HPC) system or a robust PC for handling this dataset efficiently.

 ## Citing The Face of Parkinson's 📖